Marshall-Brennan Constitutional Literacy Project

 All Suffolk Law students in good academic standing who are not in their final year are eligible to apply.
 Due to time constraints, Fellows may not participate in any clinical program while enrolled in the Project.
 Constitutional Law is a co-requisite.

-1. Resume;
+1. Resume

-2. Unofficial law school transcript;
+2. Unofficial law school transcript

-3. Personal statement (upload as “cover letter”) - the personal statement should be 500-700 words in length and should describe your interest in participating in the Project and what you would like to achieve through this unique class experience and through teaching at a local high school; and
+The personal statement should be 500-700 words in length and should describe your interest in participating in the Project and what you would like to achieve through this unique class experience and through teaching at a local high school

-4. Information document (upload as “other document”) - please submit a separate document listing: Whether you have completed any of the following classes and, if yes, during which semester(s): Constitutional Law, Children and the Law, and Criminal Procedure; Any language skills; Any teaching experience, specifying the length of time, grade, topic, school, and names of references at the law school who can speak to your qualifications to be a Marshall-Brennan Fellow.
+• Any teaching experience, specifying the length of time, grade, topic, school, and names of references at the law school who can speak to your qualifications to be a Marshall-Brennan Fellow

-Application Deadline
+Application Form

 Required fields are marked with an asterisk (*)